“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 Luna followed him outside.
 “Isham, I’m sorry.”

 He calmed down and took her up to the hotel room.
 After getting out of their clothes, he opened up her legs.
-She was even hairier than he had recalled.
+She seemed to be even hairier than he had recalled.
 The trend sparked by American porn in the 1990s of trimming the pubic bush down to a thin vertical strip had evolved further.
-Now only baby-smooth genitalia were considered civilized, with Japan and China the last redoubts, though it couldn’t be long before they too succumbed (the shaving of the erotic underarm hair was already a fait accompli in China by this time).
+Now only baby-smooth genitalia were considered civilized, with Japan and China the last redoubts, though it couldn’t be long before they too succumbed (the sad shaving of the erotic underarm hair was already a fait accompli in China by this time).
 Isham respected this sexual naïf for one thing at least, simply allowing her body to be.
 He dug his face into her with a moaning hunger that’s difficult to explain to those without the need.
 I suppose a meth addict’s fix might be the best analogy, or a closeted gay man’s desperation to get his mouth around his first cock.
 He took his time cunnilinguing her.
 When he finally placed himself at her entrance he lingered there, massaging the labia with his glans before pushing in ever so slightly.
-She gasped in pain and retracted, and once again, that was as far as they got.
+She gasped in pain and retracted.
+Once again, that was as far as they got.

 He later reflected that the best solution would probably have been rape — benevolent rape.
 Force was not something he was instinctively inclined to use, but it would have taken care of the problem.
 For millennia that’s how it was done.
 It’s still done that way in less developed societies, places like rural Romania or Bulgaria, where women are kidnapped, literally carried away kicking and screaming by the pursuer and his male relatives.
 Was Luna of primitive provenance as well?
 Could her difficulties opening up be an unconscious expectation that only a real man, a warrior, was worthy of taking her virginity?
 He was confident she would not have regarded it as rape.
 On the other hand, he suspected she would be fully capable of threatening a rape charge in order to hold onto him.